PlainsightAI/filter-license-annotation-demo/CONTRIBUTING.md

-# Contributing to the License Plate Annotation Demo Filter
+# Contributing to the Plate ID OCR Filter

-Thanks for your interest in improving the **License Plate Annotation Demo Filter**, a lightweight OpenFilter-based utility that overlays OCR results and cropped plate images onto video frames.
+Thanks for your interest in improving the **Plate ID OCR**, a lightweight OpenFilter-based utility that overlays OCR results and cropped plate images onto video frames.
 Whether you're enhancing the overlay behavior, fixing a bug, improving debug logging, or polishing the documentation — your contribution is valued.

 This guide covers: